designasaweapon/PP1-Worksharp-Workshops/README.md

 ![Responsive Design Checker](readmedocs/responsive-checker-grab.png)

-I have also utilised Mobile Simulator extension on Google Chrome for extra specific device responsiveness testing.
+We also utilised Mobile Simulator extension on Google Chrome for extra specific device responsiveness testing.

 [Back to top](#contents)